 Roanoke College RCR Training Plan:

-Faculty Principal Investigators (PIs) have the primary responsibility for training the students involved in their research.
+Faculty Principal Investigators (PIs) have the primary responsibility for supervising students involved in their research.

-RCR training is required for all undergraduates receiving wages (or working as volunteers) or receiving academic credit for participating in federally funded research.
-Training must be completed within the semester or summer that the undergraduate begins work on the funded research project.
-RCR training will be documented on a form developed for that purpose, signed by both the PI and the undergraduate.
-This RCR form will be maintained by the Office of Academic Grants and Foundation Relations.
+RCR training is required for all undergraduates receiving wages (or working as volunteers), receiving academic credit for participating in research, or conducting other research as a Roanoke College student.
+Training must be completed prior to the undergraduate beginning work on the funded research project.
+RCR training will be documented by submitting an NIH or CITI training completion certificate.
+This RCR documentation will be maintained by the Office of Institutional Effectiveness & Assessment.
 At a minimum, RCR training will include the following components: